 IUJ is pleased to offer our successful applicants a variety of scholarship support to attend our degree programs.
 Matches are made on a competitive basis, at the time of Admissions, and based on the objectives of our various partner organizations, companies and foundations.
 Below is a quick list of the types of scholarships that applicants may be matched with, both directly by IUJ, through nominations from IUJ, and by independent applications with requests to join the IUJ community.
 Please note that most require recipients to be on a Japan Student Visa.

 For full details on each, please click on the PDF file below.

 To apply for a scholarship:

 - Read the IUJ Scholarship Guidelines as linked above

 - In Phase 2 of the Online Application, you will find a Scholarship application to fill in.

 Complete and submit the Scholarship application by the Admissions Deadline

-- The Admissions Committee considered scholarship awards along with the Admissions decisions.
+- The Admissions Committee considers scholarship awards along with the Admissions decisions.

-Japanese or Nikkei IUJ applicants who do not have sufficient funds can apply for scholarship(s) at the time of application to IUJ academic programs.
+Japanese applicants can apply for scholarship(s) at the time of application to IUJ academic programs.
 Please read the information carefully (link provided above) and apply for appropriate scholarship(s).
 Scholarship information is subject to change.

 Scholarships available after starting class at IUJ